William-Lin-570/170project/README.md

 # 170project

-#Apologies for the strange submission format--we faced some technical difficulty uploading to Gradescope.
-Unzip the 170project folder and run according to project specs in project readME.
+Unzip the project folder and run according to readME in the folder.

+Run

+python3 python/solve_all.py inputs outputs

+and solutions should populate the outputs folder.